 The traditional costume of this region seems to have been influenced greatly by those found in the neighbouring regions of Upper Franconia and southern Thuringia.
 The heyday of such traditional costumes was until 1850, though there was no uniform style in Vogtland.
 This is most probably due to the individual taste of the seamstresses and tailors as well as the little choice in the materials available and the utility of these clothes.
 The colours of the old Vogtland costumes are mainly dark (brown, dark red, dark green and violet) and its style is not particularly flamboyant in comparison to other forms of traditional costume.

 The skirt is made of a silky patterned material.
 Underneath are 4—5 short petticoats (Reichnbächer) with many gathers to give a full figure.
 An apron is worn over the skirt and is also made of silky patterned material.
 The apron is tied with very long silk ties tied in a bow.
 Both women and girls wear blue or white stockings with buckled shoes.
 Young women and girls wear a velvet bodice, with a colourful shawl (Busentuch) closed at the neck with a pin.
-Older women wear a short bodice made from quilted material (Spenzer).
+Adult women had long bodice and skirt ensembles, whereby the gathered skirt was very full.
 White blouses with short, wide puffed sleeves are worn under the bodice.
+Most important was a shawl with fringes and an apron with long decorative ties.
+Whoever could afford one wore a short jacket (Spenzer) with a collar and leg-of-mutton sleeves.

 Young women wear a dark scarf with brightly coloured corners and long fringes tied around their heads.
 The corners of the scarf are tied in a large bow on top of the head so that the fringes fall over the forehead.
 Married or older women wear a bonnet, the so-called Buckelhaube, on the back of their heads.
 The sides of the bonnet are made of broad black lace and a number of dark silk ribbons hang down from the bonnet.
 The back of the bonnet is formed by a very valuable highly embroidered piece of material, the Haubenfleck or “Die Schau”.
 It is decorated with glitter and the embroidery is often done with real gold.
 Long silver or gold ear-rings are often worn.